brucek/trolly/README.md

 For the server side unit tests with mocha, you may want to install jsdom etc. This can be done if you modify the `mocha.conf.js` file located inside the `config folder`.

-All paths, and the name on the library can be done inside the `config.js` file llocated inside the same folder.
+All paths, and the name on the library can be modified inside the `config.js` file located inside the same folder.

 ## Known Mac issues
 There are a know issue with `Node 4.1` on Mac.
 To solve this issue, upgrade to `Node >= 5.x`.